X3lnThpi/MirrorShooter/README.md

 # MirrorShooter
-#Implemented Command pattern to design the character movement mechanics, with separate command classes for walking, running, and jumping.
-#Implemented Singleton pattern to design the shooting mechanics, with a single instance of the shooting class shared by all players.
-#Implemented State pattern to design the rocket propulsion mechanics, with separate state classes for the different flight modes i.e ascending, descending, boosting.
-#Implemented Strategy pattern to design the power-up mechanics, with separate strategy classes for each type of power-up fuel, ammo, health.
+The game includes character movement mechanics using the Command pattern with separate command classes for walking, running, and jumping.
+The shooting mechanics have been designed using the Singleton pattern, with a single instance of the shooting class shared by all players.
+The rocket propulsion mechanics have been designed using the State pattern, with separate state classes for the different flight modes such as ascending, descending, and boosting.
+Additionally, the power-up mechanics have been designed using the Strategy pattern, with separate strategy classes for each type of power-up such as fuel, ammo, and health.

+Overall, these design patterns provide a structured approach to designing the different mechanics of your game, allowing for more flexibility, extensibility, and maintainability.
+By implementing these patterns, you can easily modify and extend your game with new features and mechanics while keeping the existing code organized and maintainable.